+Born in Buffalo, New York, raised there and in southern California, Ms. Berns earned an MFA in painting from the Yale School of Art and Architecture and a BFA, also in painting, from Pratt Institute.
 She has exhibited her work in Washington, D.C., Berlin, Boston and New York.
-As part of the Washington Project for the Arts Experimental Media Series (2011), her video performance, Grounding, a silent ritual drama, was selected for a screening at the Hirshhorn Museum.
-In Heidelberg, Germany, the Deutsch-Amerikanisches Institut presented Threshold, a collaboratively choreographed, outdoor performance installation situated among the ruins of Heidelberg's Castle Garden.
+As part of the Washington Project for the Arts Experimental Media Series, her video performance, Grounding, was screened at the Hirshhorn Museum and the Phillips Collection.
+In Heidelberg, Germany, where she lived for five and a half years, the Deutsch-Amerikanisches Institut presented Threshold, a collaboratively choreographed, outdoor performance installation situated among the ruins of Heidelberg's Castle Garden.

 Most recently, she participated in The Earth Of, an “online experiment with language and form for writers and artists”, a virtual residency with Arts, Letters and Numbers, Averill Park, New York.
 Three of her pieces are published in The Earth Of anthology of works by participants from around the United States.

 Berns is a Senior Lecturer in the Department of Art at the University of Maryland.
 She has also taught at the Maryland Institute College of Art (Baltimore), American University (Washington, D.C.), the University of Maryland University College (Heidelberg, Germany), and Parsons School of Design (New York).